 How you can access and update your information

 The accuracy of your information is important to us.
 If you change email address, or any of the other information we hold is inaccurate or out of date, please email us at: firstname.lastname@example.org or write to us at: Operations Director, 9 Priory Business Park, Leicester, LE8 0RX.
 You have the right to ask for a copy of the information we hold about you, we will respond to your request within 30 days.
 We will not contact you for marketing purposes by email or phone unless you have given your prior consent.

 When you give us personal information, we take steps to ensure that it’s treated securely.
 Any sensitive information (such as credit or debit card details) is encrypted and protected with the following software 128 Bit encryption on SSL.
 When you are on a secure page, a lock icon will appear on web browsers.
 Non-sensitive details are transmitted normally over the Internet, and this can never be guaranteed to be 100% secure.
 As a result, we cannot guarantee the security of any information you transmit to us, and you do so at your own risk.
 Once we receive your information, we make our best effort to ensure it’s secure on our systems.

-As part of the services offered to you through this website, the information which you provide to us may be transferred to countries outside the European Union (“EU”).
-By way of example, this may happen if any of our 3rd party suppliers are ever located in a country outside of the EU.
+As part of the services offered to you through this website, the information which you provide to us may be transferred to countries outside of the UK.
+By way of example, this may happen if any of our 3rd party suppliers are ever located in a country outside of the UK.
 These countries may not have similar data protection laws to the UK.
 By submitting your personal data, you’re agreeing to this transfer, storing or processing.
-If we transfer your information outside of the EU in this way, we will take steps to ensure that appropriate security measures are taken with the aim of ensuring that your privacy rights continue to be protected as outlined in this Policy.
+If we transfer your information outside of the UK in this way, we will take steps to ensure that appropriate security measures are taken with the aim of ensuring that your privacy rights continue to be protected as outlined in this Policy.